eclipse-tractusx/digital-product-pass/docs/arc42/Arc42.md

 The interaction between the Product Passport Application previous the "BatteryPass" Application, the EDC Connectors, the Digital Twin registry and other services is detailed in the following page:

-**(CEC) Product diagrams - Batterypass**.
-The detailed diagram was linked to here so it is also visible in this ARC42 Documentation in its latest version:

 ![Detailed Explanation Product Passport App](./GraphicDetailedExPPApp.jpg)

 #### Product Passport Component